William Crichton (Jesuit): Scottish College

 Withdrawing from diplomacy, Crichton concentrated on the Scottish seminary in Flanders.
 Set up in 1581 at Douai, the Scots College, Douai was the leading Scottish Catholic educational establishment in the period to 1648.
 Crichton was its head from 1593, and moved it to Leuven in 1595.

+In May 1595, Crichton was reported to have claimed that Anne of Denmark had become a Roman Catholic.
 Crichton still entertained hopes of converting James VI.
 He therefore advocated a waiting policy, and supported James's claim to be the legitimate heir to the English throne.
 This policy was opposed within the Jesuit ranks by William Holt, and by Robert Persons who supported the claim of Isabella Clara Eugenia, the Infanta of Spain.
 Crichton became involved in negotiations with John Cecil, who claimed to be working as an agent for James.
 In fact Cecil then represented Catholic aristocratic opposition to James in Scotland.
 Crichton and Cecil fell out, and Cecil raised Spanish suspicions of Crichton, who was imprisoned for a time.